bazel-contrib/rules_nodejs/docs/Built-ins.md

 )
 ```

-The rule will use the corresponding `.js` output of the ts_library rule as the entry point.
+The rule will use the corresponding `.js` output of the ts_project rule as the entry point.

 If the entry point target is a rule, it should produce a single JavaScript entry file that will be passed to the nodejs_binary rule.
 For example: